erikoyano-zz/cc13-solo-mvp/README.md

 ### E-Commerce Site: Andalucia
 Andalucia is an E-Commerce shopping app for guests to shop seamlessly from the US and get free shipping to JP!
+- View through products and add to cart
+- View selsected products

 ## Available Scripts